-Aspiring Futures is the employment and skills service for young people aged 16-18 (and up to 25 for those with learning difficulties and disabilities) in Wigan borough.
-We offer support to those who are not in employment, education or training, helping them to decide on their future and find opportunities.
+Aspiring Futures is the employment and skills service for young people aged 16-19 (and up to 25 for those with learning difficulties and disabilities) in Wigan borough.
+We offer support to those who are not in employment, education or training, helping them make a decision on what they want to do and find opportunities.

 - Careers advice and guidance

-- Support with job searching and applications to apprenticeship and traineeships
+- Support with job searching, applications to college, study programmes, apprenticeships and traineeships

 - Job applications, CVs and interview preparation

 - Help with referrals to specialist services, agencies and training as appropriate.